KingKrouch/Cheat-Engine-Proton-Helper/README.md

 3. Use ```chmod +x ./setup.sh``` to mark the setup script as executable.
 4. Run ```./setup.sh``` to automatically download and install Cheat Engine to your current Wine prefix.

-*Note: If the setup script doesn't already chmod [CE.sh], then you can just run Step 3 of the setup process but with that file instead.*
+*Note: If the setup script doesn't already chmod [CE.sh](CE.sh), then you can just run Step 3 of the setup process but with that file instead.*

 ## Configuration
-1. Edit [CE.sh] with a text editor such as Nano, Vim, Kate, or anything else.
+1. Edit [CE.sh](CE.sh) with a text editor such as Nano, Vim, Kate, or anything else.
 2. Change the ```prefixInstall``` parameter to the Steam library folder where the game is installed (By default, this is "/home/$USER/.steam/Steam").
 3. Change the ```STEAMAPPID``` parameter to the desired Steam game.
 4. Change the ```PROTONVERSIONNAME``` to the Proton version used by the game (The exact naming for the version can be found as the name of the folder in *"/home/$USER/.steam/Steam/SteamApps/Common"*), and change the ```PROTONSUBDIRECTORYNAME``` to the folder inside of said Proton directory that leads to a "bin" folder containing an executable named *"wine"* (By default, this is already set for Proton's Experimental version which uses a *"files"* directory instead of *"dist"* which is used by Proton 3.7).